 Hybrids

 This species is a cross between a white bass and a striped bass.
-They tend to run with the
+They tend to run with the stripers so your chances of catching one while striper fishing are good.

 Bass

-Once the striper action calms down for the morning most of our guests like to fish for
+White bass, largemouth bass, smallmouth bass, spotted (Kentucky) bass, we catch 'em all.
+Once the striper action calms down for the morning most of our guests like to fish for bass.

 Crappie

-fishing in these piles is very good.
+If bass fishing is not your choice, Lake Norfork has some excellent crappie fishing.
+There are several hundred fish covers around the shoreline made of submerged trees.
+The crappie fishing in these piles is very good.
 It takes a different approach due to the clear water.

 Walleye

-each year.
-But catching a Lake Norfork walleye is not an easy task unless you know where
+There are very good populations of walleye in Lake Norfork.
+Many large walleye are taken each year.
+But catching a Lake Norfork walleye is not an easy task unless you know where to go, and how to fish for them.

 Trout

-miles below Norfork Dam.
-From the confluence you can go 20 miles up or downstream and
+The North Fork empties into the White River just four miles below Norfork Dam.
+From the confluence you can go 20 miles up or downstream and enjoy excellent trout fishing.
+Breckenridge is familiar with fishing both of these fine trout fisheries.

 October - White River trout fishing